 Who gets the putout credit?

 Different players can get a PO credit.

 Let’s start with a fielder.
-This defensive player can record putout from catching a hit ball.
-Fielders can also get an unassisted putout, where they step on a base during a forceout or tagging a runner.
+This defensive player can record a putout after catching a hit ball.
+Fielders can also get an unassisted putout, where they step on a base during a forceout or tag a runner.

 A catcher can also get a PO credit, usually when they catch pitches that are strikeouts.
 Catchers and first basemen are the two positions that tally up the highest PO score in baseball.
 A first baseman receives throws on ground ball outs to be credited with a putout.

 Difference between an assist and a PO in baseball

 An assist is an act where a fielder contributes to the batter or runner being called out.
 Usually, this is when a fielder throws the ball to another fielder who gets the putout.
 So, an assist is given to the act that leads to the out, but the player who directly causes the out is given a PO.